 Mariann Bienz: Fascinating flies – Drosophila and the molecular biology of development and disease

-If one were asked to describe Mariann Bienz in one word, it would almost certainly be: determined.
-Her persistence and focus took her from a graduate student working on tRNA, through a postdoc on heat shock genes in frogs, to her long-term objective of studying gene expression in the fruit fly Drosophila melanogaster.
+If one were asked to describe Mariann Bienz in one word, it would almost certainly be: focussed.
+Her determination and persistence took her from a graduate student working on tRNA, through a postdoc on heat-shock genes in frogs, to her long-term aspiration of understanding developmental control genes at the molecular level, by studying their expression in the fruit fly Drosophila melanogaster.
 She’s since built a highly successful career using Drosophila and other model organisms as a way of unravelling how communication between cells is mediated, in the process being elected to the Royal Society and the Academy of Medical Sciences, and becoming Deputy Director of the LMB.

 Mariann first heard about the concept of selector genes in Drosophila as an undergraduate in her native Zürich, and was fascinated by the idea that the expression of a particular group of genes could give rise to positional information able to dictate the body plan of an animal.
 However, there was a snag: none of the selector genes had been cloned, and the obvious route into the fly world, pure genetics, was one she had no great interest in taking.
 Instead, she decided to arm herself with the molecular biology skills she’d eventually be able to deploy in the fly by working on one of the hottest problems of the time; how tRNAs, the small RNA molecules that direct the building of new proteins at the ribosome, can in certain circumstances adapt their reading of the genetic code.